nightscout/Trio/fastlane/testflight.md

 > If you previously built using a Mac with Xcode you can skip ahead to [Create Trio App in App Store Connect](#create-trio-app-in-app-store-connect).

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the Apple developer site.
-1. Repeat this step for these three Identifiers - refer to the Table above if your Names look different
+1. Repeat this step for these three Identifier **NAMES** - refer to the [Table](#table-of-identifiers) above if your Names look different; if they do, see [Optional: Identifier Description Modification](#optional-identifier-description-modification)
     * Trio
     * Trio Watch
     * Trio WatchKit Extension
 1. Click on the **IDENTIFIER** row.
-1. Scroll down to the "App Groups" capabilies, click on the "Configure" button.
+1. Scroll down to the "App Groups" capabilies row, click on the "Configure" (or "Edit") button.
-1. Select the "Loop App Group" _(yes, "Loop App Group" is correct)_
+1. Select (or verify the selection for) the "Loop App Group" _(yes, "Loop App Group" is correct)_
 1. Click "Continue".
 1. Click "Save".
 1. Click "Confirm".
-1. Remember to do this for each of the identifiers above.
+1. Remember to do this for each of three identifiers listed under step 2.

 There is an additional identifier, but it does not need the App Group added to it:
 * Trio LiveActivity